 Mailer: The Great American Novel is no longer writable…You can’t cover all of America now.
 It’s too detailed…People didn’t get upset if you were a little scanty on the details in the past.
 Now all the details get in the way of the expanse of the novel.

 A contemporary audience may find that television is a more viable medium than literature in its ability to be both detailed and expansive simultaneously, in large part due to the very nature of a successful TV series – hours and hours of material spread out over a period of years.
 In the same interview, Mailer cites The Sopranos as a prime example of this new paradigm, a work that can “loop into a good many aspects of American culture.”
 I am more optimistic than Mailer in believing that the literary world can still produce the Great American Novel.
-But I also genuinely believe that from 1999 to 2007, the period in which the series originally ran, there was no work created in the United States—in any medium—that more powerfully communicated the experience of being American, and even the experience of being human, than The Sopranos.
+But I also genuinely believe that from 1999 to 2007, the period in which the series originally ran, there was no work created in the United States—in any medium—that communicated the experience of being American, and even the experience of being human, more powerfully than The Sopranos did.

 Arguably, one of the most significant characteristics of being American is our carelessness.
 This is certainly a prevailing theme in Gatsby: